shwetasshinde24/Panoply/contact.md

 Using Panoply in your research projects and want to acknowledge it?
 Just cite our [NDSS'17 paper](https://www.comp.nus.edu.sg/~shweta24/panoply_ndss17.bib).

-Panoply is released un [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Panoply is released under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).